Emergency Shower & Eye Wash

 Dust:

 Dust is present in the workplace during operations such as woodworking and buffing.
-Working in a dusty environment can causes eye injuries and presents additional hazards to contact lens wearers.
+Working in a dusty environment can cause eye injuries and presents additional hazards to contact lens wearers.

 Either eyecup or cover-type safety goggles should be worn when dust is present.
 Safety goggles are the only effective type of eye protection from nuisance dust because they create a protective seal around the eyes.